 The district will not be responsible for the loss of damage to personal property.

 MEAL PROGRAM

-The district participates in the National School Lunch Program, and School Breakfast Program, Child and Commodity Programs and offers free meals which may be based on a student's financial need.
+The district participates in the National School Lunch Program, and School Breakfast Program, Child and Commodity Programs and offers free meals for all students.
+A student shall be provided a meal upon request.